 When all the cutting is done, open the folds and look at the beautiful, a one of a kind snowflake you have made.

 Here is my young daughter cutting and opening her own paper snowflake.
-She made her paper snowflake from magazine pages.
+She made her paper snowflakes from magazine pages.

-You cannot beat the excited expression on her face when she opened up the folded paper and discovered the beautiful snowflake she had created.
+You could not beat the excited expression on her face when she opened up the folded paper and discovered the beautiful snowflake she had created.

 There’s her first of many, many snowflakes.
 We made a flurry of snowflakes on that day and it started a lifelong love of cutting snowflakes from paper.